 Why does everyone love Vail?
 Let’s start with the perfect ski mountain, with ideal fall line terrain, and a beautiful base village inspired from the Alps.
 Vail has over 5,200 acres of skiing, bountiful snowfall, high blue sky and gorgeous Colorado sunshine unless its dumping snow.

-Then Vail’s back side offers seven wide-open bowls encompassing 3,000 of Vail’s 5,289 total acreage, this is natural snow terrain, untouched and often untracked but served by high speed lifts.
+Vail’s back side offers seven wide-open bowls encompassing 3,000 of Vail’s 5,289 total acreage, this is natural snow terrain, untouched and often untracked but served by high speed lifts.
 You can ski from Sun Up to Siberia to Outer Mongolia -literally.
-Take a run down Forever in Sundown and your legs will appreciate the name.
+Take a run down Forever and your legs will appreciate the name.
 Plus there’s Pete’s Bowl in Blue Sky Basin and Game Creek Bowl taking you back to the front – Vail’s terrain just goes on and on.

 A family ski vacation to Vail promises epic skiing on the Front and Back plus après ski in Vail Village – its a winter snow globe of covered bridges, snowy streets and twinkling lights, outdoor heated pools, live outdoor concerts and sleigh ride dinners.

-For the best ski in ski out location, we recommend staying at the Lodge at Vail, Vail’s original lodging property at the top of Vail Village.
-From here you can walk to everything, beautiful Bridge Street, The 10th Mountain Statue and museum, après ski bars like Red Lion, chic ski shops like Gorsuch, and Bol – the latest craze bowling alley eatery.
-Or you may just want to take the kids for an outdoor soak at the Lodge’s Spa followed by dinner of a decadent #7 burger at Elway’s (owned by the famed Broncos QB John Elway).
-Lions Head base area has recently transformed into a Disney-like atmosphere with the posh Arrabelle as centerpiece lodging, also a Vail Rock Resort property.
-There’s also a Manor Vail, Four Seasons Vail, Vail Ritz Carlton and The Sebastian.
+For Vail’s best ski in ski out location, we recommend staying at the Lodge at Vail, Vail’s original lodging property at the top of Vail Village.
+From here you can walk to everything, beautiful Bridge Street, The 10th Mountain Statue and museum, Vail’s best après ski bars like Red Lion, chic ski shops like Gorsuch, and Bol – the latest craze bowling alley eatery.
+Or you may just want to take the kids for an outdoor soak at the Lodge’s Spa followed by dinner of a decadent #7 burger at Elway’s (owned by the famed Broncos QB John Elway) or a chic Fall Line Kitchen and Cocktails.

 Vail Resorts now owns and operates the most ski resorts in North America – from Vail, Beaver Creek, Keystone and Breckenridge in Colorado, to Park City Mountain Resort which now includes the Canyons in Utah, Heavenly, Northstar and Kirkwood in Lake Tahoe California, Afton Alps and Brighton in Michigan, and Whistler Blackcomb.
 Be sure to ski Vail – it should be on every skiers bucket list – and bring the kids!

-33 lifts, 195 trails,
+31 lifts, 195 trails,

 3,450′ vertical, 11,570′ summit elevation